pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task-help >}}

-A good place to make the Alien show itself is after it has chosen a random costume and moved to the top of the screen, but before the code which makes the Alien glide down the screen.
+A good place to make the alien show itself is after it has chosen a random costume and moved to the top of the screen, but before it glides down the screen.

 {{< learner-task-help >}}